 Such events aren’t just immediate money-makers; they also lead to future sales and increase the awareness of your course.

 Time-based discounts are critical for golf courses.
-Rates often change throughout the day with early bird and twilight rates occurring daily.
+Rates often change throughout the day, with early bird and twilight rates occurring daily.
 Plus, seasonal rate changes are common.
 Getting software that makes this easy is important.
-With KORONA, you can even add additional discounts to receipts for repeat rounds or back-to-back days.
+With KORONA POS, you can even add additional discounts to receipts for repeat rounds or back-to-back days.

 Adding promotions to your system through the back-end of the software is simple.
 Changes made by managers or owners are immediately reflected in the front-end of the system for your cashiers or at your eCommerce site.